dxv2k/langchain-webui/README.md

 To deploy to Hugging Face spaces, you should first create a new Gradio space on Hugging Face.
 From there, you can then copy over the `app.py` file here, and the `requirements.txt`.
 Do not copy over this ReadMe - Hugging Face spaces requires a ReadMe in a particular format.

+# Commit Convention:
+* API relevant changes
+    * `feat` Commits, that adds a new feature
+    * `fix` Commits, that fixes a bug
+* `refactor` Commits, that rewrite/restructure your code, however does not change any behaviour
+    * `perf` Commits are special `refactor` commits, that improve performance
+* `style` Commits, that do not affect the meaning (white-space, formatting, missing semi-colons, etc)
+* `test` Commits, that add missing tests or correcting existing tests
+* `docs` Commits, that affect documentation only
+* `build` Commits, that affect build components like build tool, ci pipeline, dependencies, project version, ...
+* `ops` Commits, that affect operational components like infrastructure, deployment, backup, recovery, ...
+* `chore` Miscellaneous commits e.g. modifying `.gitignore`